FlipsideCrypto/fsc-evm/models/doc_descriptions/core/contracts.md

 {% enddocs %}

-{% docs evm_contracts_metadata %}

-This JSON column contains other relevant details for each contract.

-{% enddocs %}

 {% docs evm_contracts_name %}

 The name of the deployed contract.
 Please note this is not necessarily unique.